 It’s been over a hundred years since the socialist, Upton Sinclair, wrote his ground-breaking novel "The Jungle" in 1906.
 This book catapulted Sinclair to fame and pressured President Theodore Roosevelt to introduce food safety regulations.
 “I aimed at the public’s heart,” Sinclair remarked, “and by accident I hit it in the stomach."
 He hoped for socialist revolution but had to settle for accurate meat-labeling.

-The consumption of meat is the hot topic of the day, with environmental and health concerns listed alongside discussions of animal cruelty, the impossibility of humane farming, and the notion that the human race has outgrown meat.
-Little attention has been paid to the struggles of the workers who supply the meat itself.
+The consumption of meat is a popular topic, with environmental and health concerns listed alongside discussions of needless animal suffering and death, the impossible notion of humane farming, and the concept of humans outgrowing meat.
+Also, little attention has been paid to the struggles of the workers who supply the meat itself.

 As communists, we must walk a fine line between our desire to support the struggles of workers and remaining steadfast in our ideological positions, even if that means actively campaigning against the continued manufacture of arms, or against meat, fur and dairy production, which will ultimately put those workers out of a job.
 We have a duty to provide a broader analysis of those industries and the impact they have on the wider world.